DouglasUrner/GDP/Outline.md

 ### Level 11: Acting Like A Designer

 Review of design process, create a game prototype with interesting decisions.
 Focus on movement and inner loop.

+Complete exercise with a gallery walk and pitches.